 Occurrences from DGV and gnomAD

-Internal occurences, from your own repository of cases
+Internal occurrences, from your own repository of cases (50% reciprocal overlap considers a match)

 Confidence

-Gene inheritance, for all the genes/regions included in the variant.
+Gene inheritance, for all the genes included in the copy number region.

-Upon clicking on the arrow located on the right-most edge of the tile, Franklin shows an expanded view of the metrics, with more details regarding the different insights from a wide range of databases.
+Upon clicking on the arrow located on the right-most edge of the tile, Franklin shows an expanded view, with more details regarding the different insights from a wide range of databases.

-For more information regarding this view, go to this article.
+For more information regarding this view, go to Assessment tools overview article.

-Finally, by clicking on the "Classify" button for the variant to issue your classification within the case.
-You can save that classification as internal, or share it with the rest of the Franklin Community (which is not required but highly encouraged).
-You can learn more about Franklin's sharing policy in this article.
+You can save the classification as internal, or share it with the rest of the Franklin Community (which is not required but highly encouraged).

 Still have questions?
 Reach out to our Support Team, they'll be happy to help!